Tommy Ridgley: Joe Ruffino's Ric records

+Modern Blues LP

-In 1992 and nearly fifty years into his music career Ridgley released his first album of new recordings.
+In 1992 and nearly 50 years into his music career Ridgley released his first album of new recordings.
 Appearing on Modern Blues Recordings and titled She Turns Me On it was a varied mix of Jump blues, New Orleans funk and sweet, soulful ballads.
 It included re-cuts of a number of Ridgley favourites including, I Want Some Money and Jam Up.
 The Sound of New Orleans label also released an album How Long? during 1992, although the recordings originated from around the turn of the decade.
 A final album Since The Blues Began on Black Top Records appeared in 1995.
 In recognition of his long career in New Orleans he was supported by established musicians that included George Porter Jr., Raymond Weber and guest guitarist Snooks Eaglin all of whom turned out on his last recorded album.